 I am a PhD student at University of Manchester, supervised by Prof. Sophia Ananiadou.
-Previously, I worked as a deep learning researcher at Tencent Technology, where I used deep learning models to improve the accuracy of binary code similarity detection and binary source code matching.
+Previously, I worked as an NLP researcher at Tencent Technology, where I designed deep learning models for code detection and code matching.
+I received my Bachelor’s and Master’s degrees from Shanghai Jiao Tong University, supervised by Prof. Gongshen Liu.

 🔥 News